 When I finally got the caseworker on the phone, she informed me that the relative wanted B immediately.
 The caseworker was devastated, as well, and wondered what I wanted to do.
 I told her that there was no way I could drive my daughter to a strange place with all of her worldly belongings and leave her.
 She would have to pick her up.

 And time stood still.
 I will never forget the utter hopelessness and helplessness I felt as Jeff and I made our way to the waiting car with our daughter.
 Our entire family was on the porch.
+I felt as if I was moving in slow motion.
 I put her in the car seat, buckled her in tight, and kissed her.
 My weeping was uncontrollable.
 My heart was shattered.
 B looked at us with a question mark as we told her how much we loved her and shut the door.
 The car drove away with my hopes and dreams inside.

 There are no words to describe what these last weeks have been.
 We have lost something priceless.
 We have lost a daughter.
 At this point in time, there is nothing anyone can say or do to change that.
 We have experienced a death of another sort; on one hand there is a sense of finality and on the other, no closure.